Animated videos that use doodle drawings, or doodle videos, are a great way to quickly break down complex ideas into a simple, visual format.

 - Use pre-made characters, props, images, fonts, and sounds – or upload your own to create your video.

-- From there, simply export your video in multiple formats and share them on platforms like Vimeo and YouTube, or you can include them in your emails with a tool like Viffy.
+- From there, simply export your video in multiple formats and share them on platforms like Vimeo and YouTube.

 That’s it!
 Pretty simple, right?
 With a handy tool, you can build and launch doodle videos that help your customers in a matter of minutes – no coding or design skills needed.